 Combine all of the ingredients listed under the turkey wings.
 Prick the turkey wing sections with the point of a knife or a fork, then add them to the flavored up teriyaki marinade.
 Soak for at least one hour, and up to two hours before removing to drain.
 Discard the marinade.

 Move the turkey wings to a cooler part of the grill, cooking indirectly until they are nice and tender, which will take roughly 45 minutes.
+Add a foil pack of smoker wood to the grill at this time to add some great smokey flavor.
 When almost done, brush the turkey wings with a bit of teriyaki sauce straight out of the bottle.

 Serve the grill-smoked turkey wings with a sweet soy dipping sauce, made by combining: